Travel Security Guide for Researchers

 Physical Security

 - Maintain Control: Keep your devices physically with you and in your sight at all times.
 If a device is left unattended, assume it has been compromised.
-See Device Physical Security on our Cybersecurity page.
+See Device Physical Security.

 - Avoid Public Computers: Do not use hotel or internet cafe computers for any task that requires a login.

-- Beware of USBs: Never plug an unknown USB drive into your device, including "free" promotional items from conferences.
-Avoid public USB charging stations; use your own charger in a wall outlet.
-See USB & Unknown Devices for more on this threat.
+- Beware of USB Devices & Conference Swag: Never plug an unknown USB drive into your device — including "free" promotional USB drives, charging cables, or electronic items from conferences.
+These can contain malware.
+Use your own charger in a wall outlet or carry a portable battery pack.
+See USB & Unknown Devices.

 Be discreet.
-Be aware that you may be targeted for your research.
-Foreign intelligence services often use "elicitation" — seemingly innocent conversations designed to extract information.
+Foreign intelligence services often use "elicitation" — seemingly innocent conversations designed to extract information about your research, colleagues, or institution.

-- Be wary of overly inquisitive new acquaintances who show unusual interest in your research
+- Overly inquisitive new acquaintances who show unusual interest in your research

-- Don't share details about your home institution's security practices or vulnerabilities
+- Questions about your institution's security practices, IT systems, or vulnerabilities

 Your security responsibilities don't end when you land back in Canada.
 Take these final steps to secure your accounts and prevent bringing threats back to the university network.